-Non-recursive queries can be made via the -r option.
-Setting this option clears the RD --recursion desired --- bit in the query which host makes.
+Non-recursive query: Setting this option clears the RD (recursion desired) bit in the query.
 This should mean that the name server receiving the query will not attempt to resolve name.
-The -r option enables host to mimic the behavior of a name server by making non-recursive queries and expecting to receive answers to those queries that are usually referrals to other name servers.
+The -r option enables host to mimic the behavior of a name server by making non-recursive queries and expecting to receive answers to those queries that can be referrals to other name servers.